5 Magnificent Waterfalls within an Hour of Asheville, NC

 - How to get here: 1250 Huskins Branch Road Marion, NC 28752

 - Distance from Asheville: 1 hour

 - Cost: Free

 Nearby attraction to justify the drive: Not much in the immediate vicinity, however, you can drive a few miles over to the small town of Little Switzerland.
-Here you can mine for gems (Emerald Village), take another waterfall hike (Grassy Creek Falls), and browse through antique shops.
+Here you can mine for gems (Emerald Village), enjoy another waterfall hike (Grassy Creek Falls), and browse through antique shops.

 3. Looking Glass Falls